unclepomedev/blender_savepoints/README.md

 - **Notes**: Add custom notes to remember what changed in each version.
 - **Easy Restore**: Browse your history in the UI and restore any version with a single click.
 - **Safe Recovery**: Overwrite the main project file with a previous version safely.
 The original file is automatically backed up in the history folder.
+- **Auto Save**: Automatically saves your work to a dedicated slot at configurable intervals (default 10 min), ensuring you never lose progress.

 ## Usage